Whatsapp Me

 • Territorial Expansion: During the New Kingdom, noble generals led conquests in Nubia and the Levant, securing resources like gold and timber.

-• Fortifications: Nobles oversaw the construction and maintenance of strategic fortresses, such as Buhen and Semna along the Nubian frontier, safeguarding Egypt’s southern borders.
+• Fortifications: Nobles oversaw the construction and maintenance of strategic fortresses, such as Buhen and Semna, along the Nubian frontier, safeguarding Egypt’s southern borders.

 • Diplomatic Strategy: Nobles often conducted negotiations during conflicts, as seen during the Battle of Kadesh (c.
 1274 BCE) when generals worked alongside Pharaoh Ramesses II to outmaneuver the Hittites.